EricL81/Widitrade-Tech_Challenge_REACT_NEXT.js/README.md

 - Be redirected to a new page if the Login is valid, after Login form is submitted.

 For this challenge I chose to use React and Next.js to practice on React components, state management and form validation and discover the Next.js framework which I have never used before.

+I also deployed this app on Vercel for the first time.

 ## Preview Snapshots